Gliese 849

 The stellar classification of GJ 849 is M3.5V, which means this is a small red dwarf star generating energy through hydrogen fusion at its core region.
 Various studies have found super-solar abundances in the spectra, indicating that the elemental abundances of higher mass elements is significantly higher than in the Sun.
 The star has about half the mass and size of the Sun, and is spinning slowly with a rotation period of approximately 39 days.
 The estimated age of the star is more than three billion years.
 It is radiating a mere 2.9% of the luminosity of the Sun from its photosphere at an effective temperature of 3,490 K.

 Planetary system

 In late 2006, a long-period Jupiter-like exoplanet was reported to be orbiting the red dwarf in a period just over 5 years in length.
 There was also a linear trend in the radial velocities which suggested another longer period companion.
 The trend in the radial velocities was confirmed in 2013.
 An orbit for the second exoplanet was finally determined in 2015.
-It is the first planet discovered orbiting a red dwarf with a semi-major axis greater than 0.21 AU.
+The first planet discovered, Gliese 849 b, was the first planet discovered orbiting a red dwarf with a semi-major axis greater than 0.21 AU.